gitconsensus/legacy_organizer.gitconsensus.com/index.md

 ### Set Branch Protection

 Branch protection is an important piece of quality control, and can even be part of an organization's compliance program.

-Branch protection can be set globally, with additional requirements
+Branch options go in their own namespace inside of each option set.
+The name of the branch is the key, with the values being the options.
+Branch Protection exposed a few of those options.

 ```yaml
 repositories: